pfalcon/pycopy/README.md

 A: Pycopy is intended to be a small, minimalist implementation of the "core of the Python language" (in some definition of the "core").
-Beyond that,cthe aim is to be extensible, to be able to support features of other Python implementations.
+Beyond that, the aim is to be extensible, to be able to support features of other Python implementations.
 Pycopy is particularly intended to write software (and extensions just mentioned) in Python.
 This may sounds as oxymoron, but it's a matter of fact that other implementations have too much of their